 There is a fishing pier and additional public shoreline at the public beach located at the southwest corner of the lake off Edgerton Street.

-- Stock 228 hybrid muskie fingerlings (2.5 fish per littoral acre) in odd numbered years.
+- Stock 234 hybrid Muskie fingerlings (2.5 fish per littoral acre) in odd numbered years.

-- Encourage commercial fishing of carp by commercial fishing license holders.
+- Encourage commercial fishing of Common Carp by commercial fishing license holders.

 Exotic Species Alert: